Dilesh123/Redis_Play_Ground/README.md

     get user:1
     set user:1 Hello nx //It will not set if the key is already there mget user:1 user:2 //To fetch multiple users

+# Create a nodejs project with redis
+## Create a folder as redis-playground

+Use npm init -y
+npm i ioredis